 • Architecture

-AS & A Level Psychology
+AQA A Level Psychology

-Psychology is the scientific study of human mind and behaviour: how we think, feel, act and interact individually and in groups.
+Psychology is the scientific study of the human mind and behaviour: how we think, feel, act and interact individually and in groups.
 Psychology is concerned with all aspects of behaviour and with the thoughts, feelings and motivations underlying that behaviour.
 We are all interested in what makes people tick and how this understanding can help solve major problems in society.

 Psychology is a science and psychologists study human behaviour by observing, measuring and testing, then arriving at conclusions that are rooted in sound scientific methodology.